EU Sustainable Finance Disclosure Regulation

 Sustainability risks form part of the assessment of investment risk and will be considered in relation to underwriting, structuring and pricing, as appropriate.

-Policies applicable to the Systematic Investing Pillar
+*Policies applicable to Systematic Investing *

 MFL’s SI team therefore conducts periodic analyses of specific sustainability risks that are quantitatively available, to determine whether such risks appear to have explanatory power with respect to past returns of the strategies.
 If a sustainability risk proves stable, explanatory and material to strategy returns, the SI team may seek to incorporate the factor into its trading model.